TarekArar/patients-dashboard/README.md

 ## Accessibility

+- I used semantic html tags and aria attributes to make the app accessible.

-This project uses [https://ui.shadcn.com/](shadcn/ui), which is built on top of Radix UI.
+also used [https://ui.shadcn.com/](shadcn/ui), which is built on top of Radix UI.
 Radix provides unstyled, accessible primitives for building high-quality UI components.
 This means:

 - Keyboard navigation and focus management are handled out of the box